sigasi/sigasi_insights/manual/editor.md

 ## Code highlighting (syntax coloring)

-As all editors, Sigasi colors your code to make the structure more clear.
-Unlike other tools, Sigasi offers coloring based on the **meaning** of a word, rather than just the syntax.
+As all editors, Sigasi Studio colors your code to make the structure more clear.
+Unlike other tools, Sigasi Studio offers coloring based on the **meaning** of a word, rather than just the syntax.

-Sigasi supports both **syntax highlighting** and **semantic highlighting**.
+Sigasi Studio supports both **syntax highlighting** and **semantic highlighting**.
 Syntax highlighting colors pieces of code according to the lexical class the code belongs to, such as a *keyword* or *string*.
 Semantic highlighting means that code gets colored according to their